 Multi-table Joins

-You can join three or more tables in a single SQL query by chaining multiple JOIN operations.
+You can join three or more tables in a single SQL query by chaining multiple JOIN operations together.

 This is common in normalized databases where data is separated across related tables.

-By default, when you just write JOIN without specifying the type, most SQL databases interpret it as an INNER JOIN.
+By default, if you write JOIN without specifying the type, most SQL databases interpret it as an INNER JOIN.

 Syntax